research

 Clinical trials are studies testing new or experimental potential treatments for the porphyrias.
 These studies are important because they playing a key role in the development and FDA (Food and Drug Administration) approval of new therapies.

-Participant recruitment is now underway for a Phase 2 clinical trial on Bitopertin, an investigational treatment for Erythropoietic Protoporphyria.
+Participant recruitment is now underway for a phase 3 study of MT-7117, an investigational treatment for Erythropoietic Protoporphyria (EPP) and X-Linked Porphyria (XLP).

 • The study drug is an oral medication